Flux calibration of the AAO/UKST SuperCOSMOS H-alpha Survey: Reliability of the Flux Calibration

 \subsection{Measurement Process}

-Suitably sized H$\alpha$ and matching $SR$ areas of each SHS field that contain the selected calibrating objects were either downloaded as full 0.67\arcsec/pixel FITS images from the SHS website or extracted from the 16$\times$ blocked-down data depending on the object's angular size.
+Suitably sized H$\alpha$ and matching SR images from each SHS field that contain the selected calibrating objects were either downloaded as full 0.67\arcsec\,pix$^{-1}$ FITS images from the SHS website or extracted from the 16$\times$ blocked-down data depending on the object's angular size.
 The SR image was then subtracted from the H$\alpha$ equivalent in {\tt IRAF} using the scaling factor provided in Table~\ref{tab:main}.
 This is straightforward thanks to the in-built World Coordinate System (WCS) for each field.
 These continuum-subtracted \ha\ images were then used for flux measurements.

-A photometric aperture was defined to carefully enclose the entire object in {\tt IRAF}, and sky background subtraction was achieved by using a suitable sky annulus positioned to avoid stellar residuals and other artefacts.
+A photometric aperture was defined to carefully enclose the entire object in {\tt IRAF}, and sky background subtraction was achieved by using a suitably chosen sky annulus positioned to avoid, as far as possible, stellar residuals and other artefacts.
 Unlike SHASSA, the superior resolution of the full-resolution SHS data often enables the fine structures and extended halos of most target sources to be seen.
-The background-corrected photometry counts from the aperture were then used to measure the source \ha\ flux using algorithms similar to those described in FBP13.
+The background-corrected photometry counts were then used to measure the source \ha\ flux using algorithms similar to those described in FBP13.
 In Figure~\ref{fig:PN} we present two examples to illustrate the fitting procedure we employ to derive sky-subtracted integrated SHS counts for our calibrating sources.